-- Rule 12On the Same Tack, Not Overlapped
+- Rule 12 On the Same Tack, Not Overlapped

 - Rule 18.2 Giving Mark-Room

 - Rule 19.2 Giving Room at an Obstruction

 Three boats A, X and B, all on port tack, are approaching a gybe mark directly astern of each other.
 A enters the zone clear ahead of X, and then stops just inside the zone.
 B bears away onto a course to pass to leeward of X. X then bears away to pass to leeward of A, and B and X become overlapped.
-B bears away to avoid X protests.
+B bears away to avoid X and protests.
 What should the call be?

-A is an obstruction to X and B, first because they are both required to keep clear of her under rule 12, and then because they are both required to give her mark-room under rule 18.2(b).
+A is initially an obstruction to X and B because they are both required to keep clear of her under rule 12.
 At position 1, X has right of way over B and rule 19.2(a) allows her to choose which side to pass the obstruction A. When X and B become overlapped, B must give room to X under rule 19.2(b).